birabittoh/rainbbit/README.md

 Generates an SVG plot for any measure.

 ### GET /api/temp
+Generates a custom SVG plot for temperature.

+### GET /api/pressure
-Generates a custom SVG plot for temperatures.
+Generates a custom SVG plot for pressure.
 ## Instructions
 First of all, create your own `.env` file:
 ```sh